 How To Start a Business in Arkansas (Step-by-Step Guide)

-If you opt for an LLC over other business structures, check our guide on starting an LLC in Arkansas.
+Going LLC specifically?
+See our deeper guide on starting an LLC in Arkansas.

 Quick Summary

-- Arkansas ranks among the top 10 nationally for lowest business operating costs, with average startup expenses 15-20% below the national average.
+- Arkansas ranks in the top 10 nationally for lowest operating costs.
+Average startup expenses run 15-20% below the national average.

 Step-by-Step Arkansas Business Formation Process